-Transport for Edinburgh with Mobile Ticketing – this app comprehensively covers both the Lothian bus network and the tram route with real time updates and route planner.
-The app is mostly useful for mobile ticketing; however you do need to spend over £10 to buy tickets.
+- Transport for Edinburgh with Mobile Ticketing – this app comprehensively covers both the Lothian bus network and the tram route with real-time updates and route planner.
+The app is most useful for mobile ticketing; however, you do need to spend over £10 to buy tickets.
 Handy if you are here for a few days or if you don’t want to mess around with change.
 Download Free from Lothian Buses.

 The local rail network is run by Abellio ScotRail and their app provides a route planner, the option to purchase tickets and collect from the station 10 minutes later.
 The app also provides updates on the status of the network.
 Available Free from ScotRail,